thestubborndev/finance_tracker_server/README.md

 babel . --out-dir ./transpiled --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'; node transpiled/setup/plaid_access_token_fetcher.js
 ```

 This will print the `accessToken` associated with the bank account details.
-In order to tell the program which record in the Airtable 'Holdings' table this accessToken is associated with, edit the `airtableHoldingNameToAccessToken` object in the `config.js` file.
+In order to tell the program which record in the Airtable 'Assets' table this accessToken is associated with, edit the `airtableAssetNameToAccessToken` object in the `config.js` file.

 Config.js File Location: